 The collection is available for anyone to use.
-Due to the personal and sensitive nature of some of the material certain closures have been placed on parts of this collection - this is clearly identified on the catalogue entries available in the searchroom or via our online catalogue.
+Due to the personal and sensitive nature of some of the material certain closures have been placed on parts of this collection, and these are clearly identified on the catalogue entries available in the searchroom or via our online catalogue.

-Where would I find other material relating to Alan Plater?
+Where can I find other material relating to Alan Plater?